lsst-ts/observatory-ops-docs/Nighttime-Operations/Observatory/DIMM/ops.rst

 Quit telnet, pressing simultaneously ``Ctrl + ]``, write ``quit`` and click Enter.

-The image below shows how the interaction with the OpenTPL client looks like and the two commands required to manually configure `tt-meteo`.

 .. figure:: ./_static/tt-meteo.png
     :name: tt-meteo prerequisite

-    Prerequisite: Weather data
+    *tt-meteo* OpenTPL client with the two commands required to manually configure the service.

 Now the DIMM is ready to start operations.